groupapt/CODe-API/README.md

 ### /cases/party/{surname}/{name}
-Searches party by prosecutor or defendant name and surname.
+Searches by party which could be either prosecutor or defendant.
 If no party with the specified name and surname is found, an either or condition is applied on the two parameters.

 Sample call: